Examples of cedar in a Sentence

 The skeletal thrones that stood bare just weeks ago have now been adorned with gilded and carved cedar, teak and timber.

 The exterior has red cedar siding, with cedar front steps and deck.

 Amid the blast-walls and quick-fix buildings of the new city, her centre was built of Afghan cedar and white Herat marble in the style of a qala, or fort, around a courtyard bounded with poplars.

 Because, says Sherine, her coffin was made of cedar, an expensive wood not found in Egypt, probably imported all the way from Lebanon.

 City officials have known for a while that the cedar’s end was near as a Christmas decoration.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'cedar.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

-Any of four species of tall ornamental and timber evergreen coniferous trees of the genus Cedrus, in the pine family.
-Three cedars are native to mountainous areas of the Mediterranean region and one to the western Himalayas.
-These true cedars are the Atlas cedar (C. atlantica), the Cyprus cedar (C. brevifolia), the deodar (C. deodara), and the cedar of Lebanon (C. libani).
+A tall ornamental and timber evergreen coniferous tree, cedar is one of the pine family.
+There are four species of "true" cedars — the Atlas cedar, the Cyprus cedar, the deodar, and the cedar of Lebanon.
 Cedarwood is light, soft, resinous, and durable, even when in contact with soil or moisture.
-Many other conifers known as cedars resemble true cedars in being evergreen and in having aromatic, often red or red-tinged wood that in many cases is decay-resistant and insect-repellent.
-The giant arborvitae, incense cedar, and some junipers (red cedar) provide the familiar cedarwood of pencils, chests, closet linings, and fence posts.
-See alsowhite cedar.
+Many other conifers called cedars resemble true cedars in that they are evergreen and have aromatic, often red or red-tinged wood that, in many cases, is decay-resistant and insect-repellent.
+The giant arborvitae, incense cedar, and some junipers (red cedar) provide the familiar "cedarwood" of pencils, chests, closet linings, and fence posts.